senthilstark/Business-Case-Netflix---Data-Exploration-and-Visualisation/README.md

 # Business Problem

-Analyze the data and generate insights that could help Netflix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries.
+Analyze the data and generate insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries.

 The dataset provided to you consists of a list of all the TV shows/movies available on Netflix: